cdmugn/DataViz_Final_Project/classmate_projects.md

 4/18: Alyssa

 -Working with baseball data to show salaries for players, allowing user to change a lot of the input.

+4/20: Jonathon Burger

+- doing blogdown project with multiple data sets, and compiling together into a blog post.